xinminlabs/bootstrap-daterangepicker/README.md

+This is a fork of dangrossman/bootstrap-daterangepicker, add select prev year and select next year feature, it will break month and year dropdowns.

 # Date Range Picker for Bootstrap

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)

 This date range picker component for Bootstrap creates a dropdown menu from which a user can select a range of dates.
 I created it while building the UI for [Improvely](http://www.improvely.com), which needed a way to select date ranges for reports.

 Features include limiting the selectable date range, localizable strings and date formats,